 \section{Elliptic regularity}

-With the partial calculus developed in Section~\ref{SecCalculus}, it is straightforward to prove elliptic regularity for b-Sobolev b-pseudodifferential operators.
+With the partial calculus developed in \S\ref{SecCalculus}, it is straightforward to prove elliptic regularity for b-Sobolev b-pseudodifferential operators.
 Notice that operators with coefficients in $\Hb^s$ for $s>n/2$ must vanish at the boundary by the Riemann-Lebesgue lemma, thus they cannot be elliptic there.
-A natural class of operators which can be elliptic at the boundary is obtained by adding smooth b-ps.d.o's to b-Sobolev b-ps.d.o's, and we will deal with such operators in the second part of the following theorem.
+A natural class of operators which can be elliptic at the boundary is obtained by adding smooth b-\psdo{}s to b-Sobolev b-\psdo{}s, and we will deal with such operators in the second part of the following theorem.